GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 To achieve these goals, Schiavinato Sharing transposes Shamir's Secret Sharing from extension fields $GF(2^n)$ to a small prime field $GF(2053)$ and operates directly on BIP39 word indices.
 It further introduces a two-layer arithmetic checksum mechanism to detect human calculation errors during manual recovery.

+#### 1.4 Status and Responsible Use

+This document presents Schiavinato Sharing as a **proposed construction** and reference design.
+While its security reduces to well-understood components (Shamir's Secret Sharing in a prime field and standard BIP39 assumptions), the scheme itself, its human workflows, and any concrete implementations **require independent review, testing, and peer scrutiny**.

+In particular:

+- The mathematics is conventional, but subtle implementation bugs, user-interface flaws, or misunderstandings of the procedures can still cause **permanent loss of funds**.
+- No whitepaper or reference implementation, including this one, should be treated as a substitute for careful threat modelling, operational planning, and, where appropriate, professional advice.

+Early adopters are encouraged to:

+- Start with **modest amounts** and well-documented drills before entrusting a large fraction of long-term savings to any new scheme.
+- Treat the GRIFORTIS tools as **reference implementations**, not as the only or final word on how the scheme should be realized in software.
+- Report issues, ambiguities, or suspected vulnerabilities through the project’s responsible disclosure channels so that the design and documentation can be improved over time.

+Nothing in this paper constitutes financial, legal, or tax advice.
+Users remain responsible for their own operational and regulatory choices.

 ---

 ### **2. Background: The Mathematical Foundations**